uwsampa/sampa-public/wax2015/cfp.md

 We are finalizing the deadlines, but they will be close to:

-* Position papers due: (approximately) March 20, 2015
+* Position papers due: March 20, 2015
-* Position papers notification: (approximately) May 1, 2015
+* Position papers notification: May 1, 2015
-* Lightning talks and discussion topics due: (approximately) June 3, 2015
+* Lightning talks and discussion topics due: June 3, 2015
 * Workshop: June 13, 2015

 ## Organization